trailofbits/it-depends/README.md

 Rust requires `cargo`\
 Python requires `pip`\
 C/C++ requires `autotools` and/or `cmake`\
-Several native dependencies are resolved using Ubuntu’s file to path database `apt-file`\
+Several native dependencies are resolved using Ubuntu’s file to path database `apt-file`, but this is seamlessly handled through an Ubuntu `docker` container on other distributions and operating systems\
 Currently `docker` is used to resolve native dependencies

 ## Development 👷